 These examples are only just a tip of the iceberg of what's possible.
 The key is experimenting and you might be surprised about the result you achieve.
 I usually don't have an image in my head of what I want to accomplish as end result, and if I have, it's just vague.
 The rest I leave to experimenting until I achieve something interesting to build upon, then I tweak by trying another color, another layer mode, transparency value, rotation angle, or reference point etc.

 Hope you like this tutorial and you get the hang of experimenting into this area of spirographs.
-In a next tutorial we keep exploring spirographs, but we'll use another yet powerful tool to achieve similar complex results.
-So stay tuned!
+In a 2nd tutorial we keep exploring spirographs, and in a 3rd spirograph tutorial we'll use another yet powerful tool to achieve similar complex results.
+Go check these out!